owenchong/web-lancher/README.md

-A tool for lauch java web app with .exe (not support jsp)
+A tool for launch java web app with .exe (not support jsp)

 ##How to use?